3cqs-coder/SymBot/docs/README.md

 All views refresh automatically and pause when a confirmation dialog is open to prevent stale data from overwriting pending actions.

-#### Memory Usage Panel
+#### Memory Usage

-The Hub memory panel reports two different things, and the distinction matters:

-- **Process** — a single RSS figure for the whole Hub process, shown once at the top.
-Every instance runs as a worker thread inside that one process and shares its resident memory, so RSS cannot be attributed to any individual instance.
+Because every instance runs as a worker thread inside the single Hub process, they share that process's resident memory (RSS), so RSS cannot be attributed to any individual instance.
+Instead, the Manage Instances view shows a per-instance **Memory** column with two figures for each online instance:

+- **Heap** — that instance's JavaScript heap usage.
-- **Per instance** — *Attributed* is the memory genuinely belonging to that instance: its heap plus its off-heap buffers (`External` and `Array Buffers`).
+- **Attr** (*Attributed*) — the memory genuinely belonging to that instance: its heap plus its off-heap buffers (`External` and `Array Buffers`).
 This is the figure to compare between instances when working out which one is heavy.

-Because the instances share a process, the per-instance Attributed figures will normally sum to less than process RSS — the difference is shared runtime, buffers and allocator overhead.
+Because the instances share a process, the per-instance Attributed figures will normally sum to less than the whole process's memory — the difference is shared runtime, buffers and allocator overhead.
 After upgrading, an instance that has not yet restarted reports only its heap until it does.

+Alongside memory, the view shows a single **Host load** figure in the "Managed Instances" header rather than repeating it on every row — because CPU load is host-level and identical for every instance sharing a machine.
+The host load is shown as a percentage of CPU cores (color-coded green/amber/red, the same convention as the System Health card and portfolio Risk %), with the raw 1/5/15-minute averages and core count beside it.
+It reflects how busy the underlying server is, and appears once at least one online instance is reporting it, so instances that predate this feature simply don't contribute a load reading until they restart on the newer version.

 ### Starting SymBot Hub